MJ is not like any other jukebox musical based on

 with the Jackson 5 and his father’s demands to never stop working for perfection.
 The flashback with the Jackson

-5 performing “ABC” highlighted the talent of the young Michael.
+5 performing “ABC” highlights the talent of the young Michael.
 There are about 25 of Jackson’s biggest hits

 in this show and each one, whether used as part of his memory or for the tour, is performed with as much energy and precision as one of his concerts.

 There were parts of his life so brilliantly expressed that they caused me to ponder about the forces shaping the person.
-The mother and son bond was displayed when Katherine Jackson (Anastasia Talley) sang “I Be There” to her son.
-The pain was expressed in the shattered glass framing the set when Jackson was getting bombarded with media stories and hate.
-The anger was evident in the larger than life “Thriller” zombie number where his father was portrayed as the monster.
+The mother and son bond is displayed when Katherine Jackson (Anastasia Talley) sang “I Be There” to her son.
+His pain is expressed in the shattered glass framing the set when Jackson was getting bombarded with media stories and hate.
+Anger is a focus in the larger than life “Thriller” zombie number where his father was portrayed as the monster.

 Bob Fosse influence on Jackson's dance |